Millennium (2015 comic book)

 Millennium is a five-issue comic book series published by IDW Publishing from January and August 2015, based on the television series of the same name.
 The series was written by Joe Harris with artwork by Colin Lorimer, and featured cover art by menton3.

 Millennium focuses on Frank Black, a former offender profiler investigating the Millennium Group, a cult-like organisation which had sought to control the end of the world at the turn of the 3rd millennium.
-Black learns that the Group is still operating over a decade after their supposed defeat, and have recruited his estranged daughter to combat gathering demonic forces.
+Teaming up with Fox Mulder, Black learns that the Group is still operating over a decade after their supposed defeat, and have recruited his estranged daughter to combat gathering demonic forces.

 The first issue, released on January 21, 2015, saw sales of over 8000 issues, though sales figures would subsequently drop.
 However, the series has been reviewed positively by critics, with Lorimer's artwork frequently singled out for praise.
 The complete series was collected in a trade paperback after its run was finished.